[ Home ] [ News ] [ Contact ] [ Search ] 1D SiGe

 Start with input_file1.in - a simple SiGe structure.

 First we try a simple structure consisting of two regions of SiGe and different alloy concentrations.
-Since the structure is grown pseudomorphically on Si, the bands are splitted by strain (different lattice constants, lattice mismatch 4 %).
+Since the structure is grown pseudomorphically on Si, the bands are split by strain (different lattice constants, lattice mismatch 4 %).

 - No current or quantum states will be calculated.